patchamama/prototype-fast-dev-nodeJS-API/README.md

 Let's wait for the cluster to be ready for use.
 This can take some minutes.

-NB do not continue before the cluster is ready.
+NB does not continue before the cluster is ready.

 Let's use the _security_ tab for creating user credentials for the database.
 Please note that these are not the same credentials you use for logging into MongoDB Atlas.
 These will be used for your application to connect to the database.